opengovsg/engineering-practices/source-control/commits-and-prs.md

 ### Content

-Where possible, when a reviewer has an idea for an alternative implementation, he/she should provide some sample code to explain the different approach (use github's [code suggestion](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) feature for that)
+Where possible, when a reviewer has an suggestion for an alternative implementation, he/she should provide some sample code to explain the different approach (use github's [code suggestion](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) feature for that)

 Discussions in PRs on code style are typically not productive and are discouraged.
 To make this a non-issue, repositories should adopt opinionated code formatters, which will help to ensure a consistent coding style across repos, and eliminate discussions on syntax and style.
 At OGP, [prettier](https://prettier.io/) has been adopted as the organisation-wide formatter.
 All repos should use it, and teams are strongly encouraged to set up formatter pre-commit hooks with [husky](https://typicode.github.io/husky/).